Ferlab-Ste-Justine/kvm-dev-orchestrations/README.md

 ## Minio

-To setup a distributed minio, go tothe **minio** directory and run `terraform init && terraform apply`.
+To setup a distributed minio, go to the **minio** directory and run `terraform init && terraform apply`.

 It will setup a minio cluster consisting of 4 servers 2 disks per server (8 disks total).